OutRun 2006: Coast 2 Coast: Gameplay

-OutRun 2006: Coast 2 Coast is a racing game with similar gameplay to its predecessor, OutRun 2.
+Gameplay is similar to previous versions of OutRun 2.
 Cars have varying classes ranging from Novice to Professional, with increased top speeds and diminished handling as the difficulty rises.
-New to the OutRun series is the addition of a separate "OutRun" class, which applies to every car and allows each car to have increased performance in all aspects; cosmetic changes including racing stripes and decals as well as completely renovated bodywork are also evident.
+New to the OutRun series is the addition of a separate "OutRun" class of car, which allows each car to have increased performance in all aspects, and which adds cosmetic changes such as racing stripes, decals, and renovated bodywork.

-Coast 2 Coast features 15 different cars, the most ever seen in any OutRun game.
+Coast 2 Coast features 15 different cars, the most of any OutRun game.
 In addition to the ten vehicles from OutRun 2 SP, new models include the 550 Barchetta, F355 Spider, Superamerica, 328 GTS and the Ferrari F430.
 Some models, music tracks and variations of starting courses cannot be unlocked on the PlayStation Portable or PlayStation 2 without the use of the cross-system connectivity feature inherent of the two systems (as a result of PSP connectivity being removed from the Japanese PS2 version, all PSP unlockables are included in the Japanese PS2 version from the start) or cheat codes.

+Modes

-"Coast 2 Coast" mode is the game's "career" mode, in which there are many challenges (labeled as "missions") to complete, which can include racing rivals for the top position, thrilling the player's passenger by completing their requests to execute certain driving maneuvers, or tests of memory and logic.
+"Coast 2 Coast" mode is the game's "career" mode, in which there are many challenges (labeled as "missions") to complete, which can include racing rivals for the top position, thrilling the player's passenger by completing their requests for certain driving maneuvers, or tests of memory and logic.
 The racing modes from OutRun 2 SP ("OutRun", "Heart Attack" and "Time Attack") return, while four extra modes exclusive to the "Coast 2 Coast" mode are added: